casper-network/casper-sidecar/README.md

 While the primary use case for the Sidecar application is running alongside the node on the same machine, it can be run remotely if necessary.

-## System Components & Architecture
+## System Components and Architecture

 The Casper Sidecar provides the following functionalities:
 * A server-sent events (SSE) server with an `/events` endpoint that streams all the events received from all connected nodes.
 The Sidecar also stores these events.